How to send Bitcoin from Coinbase to another Wallet 5 simple steps

 It should not only create a clear understanding of how to send BTC from Coinbase to another BTC wallet.
 But also how you send other popular cryptos like ETH, XRP, LTC to any other crypto wallet.

-You can see here below a video on how to send Bitcoin from Coinbase
+You can see here below a video on how it works to transfer Bitcoin from Coinbase

 Step by step guide to sending BTC from Coinbase